madunixman/fika/README.md

 # fika-utils
-a commandline survival kit for Java developers
+A commandline survival kit for Java developers

 Paolo Lulli 2016 - paolo AT lulli.net